ghedo/safely/README.md

 JSON document; this makes manual access and manipulation of the database very simple.

-safely's configuration is entirely handled via environment variables in order to avoid yet another dotfile under your $HOME.
+Its configuration is entirely handled via environment variables in order to avoid yet another dotfile under your $HOME.
 Every config option is optional, and safely provides sane default values for them.

-It was implemented with the following "design goals" in mind:
+safely was implemented with the following "design goals" in mind:

- * Secure, GPG-based encryption (see next point)
  * Simple database format and schema (to ease manual manipulation)
+ * Secure, GPG-based encryption which allows manual decryption (see above)
  * Simple, command-line based and non interactive interface
  * Featureless ("do one thing, do it well")

 ## GETTING STARTED

-Create a new database:
+ * Create a new database:

 ~~~~
 $ safely --create